Surjectivity of polynomial maps on Matrices: Introduction

-Then we have the following: \begin{enumerate} \item When $\mathbb K=\mathbb C$, the map $\omega$ is surjective. \item When $\mathbb K=\mathbb F_q$, there exists a constant $\mathcal N$ which depends on $k_1, \ldots, k_m$ such that for all $q > \mathcal N$ the map $\omega$ is surjective. \item When $\mathbb K=\mathbb R$, and at least one of the $k_i$ is odd, then the map $\omega$ is surjective. \end{enumerate} \end{theorem} Since, in general, the power maps need not be surjective, $m=2$ is the smallest possible with the property that $\omega$ is surjective.
-This clearly generalises the known result for the Matrix Waring problem in \cite{KishoreSingh2022}.
-We further hope to apply our method to some more words and obtain similar results.
+Then we have the following: \begin{enumerate} \item When $\mathbb K=\mathbb C$, the map $\omega$ is surjective for all $m\geq 2$. \item When $\mathbb K=\mathbb F_q$ and $m\geq 2$, there exists a constant $\mathcal N$ which depends on $k_1, \ldots, k_m$ such that for all $q > \mathcal N$ the map $\omega$ is surjective. \item When $\mathbb K=\mathbb R$ and $m=2$, the map $\omega$ is surjective except when $n$ is odd, $ \delta_1\delta_2 > 0$ and $k_1, k_2$ are both even (in that case the image misses negative scalar matrices).
+It is surjective for $m\geq 3$. \item On $M_n(\mathbb H)$ the map $\omega$ is surjective for all $m\geq 2$. \end{enumerate} \end{theorem} Since, in general, the power maps need not be surjective, $m=2$ is the smallest possible with the property that $\omega$ could be surjective.
+This clearly generalises the known results for the Matrix Waring problem in~\cite{KishoreSingh2022} to a more general diagonal map on one hand, and on the other hand, it generalises the work of Richman~\cite{Richman1985, Richman1987}.
+The result on $\mathbb H$ for $\delta_i\in \mathbb R$ follows quite easily by using the canonical form theory which we mention in Section~\ref{section-quaternion}.
+We further hope to apply our method to some more polynomial maps and obtain similar results.
+Throughout the article $I\in M_n(\mathbb K)$ will denote the $n\times n$ identity matrix in $M_n(\mathbb K)$.